LaurentStar/MutantAlienAssualtMobileZ/README.md

   - Create gameplay first with simple shapes.

 - ## Most recent notes
   - Currently bullets have no width or height.
 I must either resize the bullet or create multiple pools for different bullet types.
-I am unsure
+I am unsure.
+  - The width and height need to be set before configuration method.
+I must keep track of the weapon type carefullly